black-purple/calculator.java/README.md

   The free flavor gives you basic operations like ```addition```, ```substraction``` and ```multiplication```

   - Premium
-  The premium flavor gives you more fucntionality:
+  The premium flavor gives you more functionality:
     + Being able to clear the screen
     + ```division```
     + ```remainder of division```

-This isn't meant to be a production app, it's just an exercise to practive android product flavors and android development in general
+This isn't meant to be a production app, it's just an exercise to practice android product flavors and android development in general

 # Technologies Used